treweathers/Calculus/Recitations/Extra_Worksheet_8.md

 # Additional Practice Problems
 ***

-## Practice Problems and Solutions with Review Notes
+## Rec 8 Practice Problems and Solutions with Review Notes

 ### 1. Sequences: Terms and Limits